 HEPA air purifiers help clean the air from indoor allergens, including pet dander, dust, and mold.4 If your partner does not own an air purifier, it might be beneficial to look into one for the bedroom so that you can reduce cat allergens while sleeping.

-FLONASE® Allergy Relief Nasal Spray can help relieve allergy symptoms.
-It blocks 6 different allergic substances instead of 1.** If you can’t fully avoid your partner’s cat, at least you can relieve the symptoms you experience as a result of that exposure!
+FLONASE nasal sprays can help relieve allergy symptoms.
+They block 6 different allergic substances instead of 1.* If you can’t fully avoid your partner’s cat, at least you can relieve the symptoms you experience as a result of that exposure.